A Section of the American Anthropological Association

 ARTICLE V. Officers

-1. The elected officers shall be a President, a President-elect, Treasurer, Secretary, and four members of the Board of Directors.
+1. The elected officers shall be a President, a President-elect, Treasurer, Secretary, and six members of the Board of Directors.

 2. The President shall be the presiding officer of the Association.
 The President of APLA is its first representative when the Association is entitled to representation elsewhere, for instance, on the Board of Directors of the American Anthropological Association or on the AAA Executive Committee.